OpenVoiceOS/ovos-datasets/README.md

 - I-ENTITY-MALE: Inside of a male entity mention
 - B-ENTITY-FEMALE: Beginning of a female entity mention
 - I-ENTITY-FEMALE: Inside of a female entity mention
-- B-ENTITY-INANIMATE: Beginning of an inanimate entity mention
+- B-ENTITY-INANIMATE: Beginning of a non-human entity mention
-- I-ENTITY-INANIMATE: Inside of an inanimate entity mention
+- I-ENTITY-INANIMATE: Inside of a non-human entity mention
 - B-ENTITY-PLURAL: Beginning of a plural entity mention
 - I-ENTITY-PLURAL: Inside of a plural entity mention
 - B-COREF-MALE: Beginning of a coreference mention of a male entity
 - I-COREF-MALE: Inside of a coreference mention of a male entity
 - B-COREF-FEMALE: Beginning of a coreference mention of a female entity
 - I-COREF-FEMALE: Inside of a coreference mention of a female entity
-- B-COREF-INANIMATE: Beginning of a coreference mention of an inanimate entity
+- B-COREF-INANIMATE: Beginning of a coreference mention of a non-human entity
-- I-COREF-INANIMATE: Inside of a coreference mention of an inanimate entity
+- I-COREF-INANIMATE: Inside of a coreference mention of a non-human entity
 - B-COREF-PLURAL: Beginning of a coreference mention of a plural entity
 - I-COREF-PLURAL: Inside of a coreference mention of a plural entity